-This is the first case report on the possible adverse health effects of this drug.
-According to the Mayo Clinic, the most common side effect of Quercetin was gastrointestinal tract problems.
-As a result, Quercetin has not been approved by the FDA for internal use.
+According to the Mayo Clinic, Quercetin’s most common side effect was gastrointestinal tract problems.
+As a result, the FDA hasn’t approved Quercetin for internal use.
 In addition, the Mayo Clinic Case Report indicates that patients taking Quercetin experienced nausea, vomiting, diarrhea, stomach cramps, and severe dehydration.
-At one time, Quercetin was marketed as “The Clear Quercetin,” but that brand name was discontinued.

 There are many health benefits of quercetin.
 Its anti-inflammatory and antioxidant properties may help prevent cardiovascular diseases and improve arterial walls.
 Other possible side effects include an increase in energy levels and athletic performance.
 If you are considering taking this supplement, it is essential to know the risks and benefits.

 Quercetin is a phytonutrient that has several anti-inflammatory effects.
 It inhibits the production of IL-18, ASC oligomerization, and the activity of the NLRP3 inflammasome.
 It also reduces ROS production.